-Personnel being name requested shall be in the resource ordering system with current qualification prior to placing the request.
-The ordering unit must confirm availability of the requested individual prior to placing the request.
+Name requests for qualified Overhead resources will be honored regardless of the type of order.
+The ordering unit must confirm availability for the individual being requested prior to placing the request.
 All name requests must include the individuals current dispatch location.